symfony/symfony-docs/bundles/extension.rst

     included in the list of classes to compile.

 .. versionadded:: 3.2
-   The option to add classes to compile using patterns was added in Symfony 3.2.
+   The option to add classes to compile using patterns was introduced in Symfony 3.2.

 The classes to compile can also be added using file path patterns::